ankane/setup-postgres/README.md

 The missing action for Postgres :tada:

-- Faster and simpler than containers
+- Faster (with the default version) and simpler than containers
 - Works on Linux, Mac, and Windows
 - Supports different versions